packit/research/source-git-monorepos/README.md

-When opening an MR in a source-git monorepo, Hardly should figure out which dist-git packages are going to be impacted by the change (by looking at `package_paths`), and open mirror-MRs in the dist-git repositories of those packages.
+When opening an MR in a source-git monorepo, Hardly should figure out which dist-git packages are going to be impacted by the change (by looking at `package.paths`), and open mirror-MRs in the dist-git repositories of those packages.

 CI results from all mirror-MRs should be synced back to the source-git MR.